about the SCMR Registry

 |Project: Using Neural Networking to Develop a Novel Cardiac Magnetic Resonance-based Model to Predict Cardiac Amyloid Subtype

 M. Zareba, MD

 - Review both the SCMR Registry Data Access Policy and the SCMR Registry Data Access Policy - Highlights.

-- Search requests will be reviewed and scored according to the Search Request Review Process.
+- Search requests will be reviewed according to the Search Request Review Process.

 Opportunity to fund your SCMR Registry-based research project

 The National Heart, Lung, and Blood Institute (NHLBI) has an R21 grant mechanism specifically designed to fund research using existing datasets.
 These 2-year grants will fund up to $150,000 of direct costs and could help to fund, for example, patient

 follow up or the collection of clinical history data.
 The next deadline is October 28, 2020.
 More information can be found here: